YingdongHe/AlphaHydrogen/README.md

 # AlphaHydrogen

-AlphaHydrogen is an open source OpenAI Gym environment that simulates the energy system of a residential community with distributed renewable power supply, fuel-cell vehicles, hydrogen stations, and power grid.
+AlphaHydrogen is an open source OpenAI Gym environment that simulates an energy network integrating buildings with distributed renewable power supply, fuel-cell vehicles, hydrogen stations, and power grid.
 Its objective is to advance the control of an integrated electricity-hydrogen building-vehicle-renewable energy system.

 <!--
 [[slides]](docs/slides.pdf)[[paper]](https://dl.acm.org/doi/10.1145/3408308.3427980)